Kyros (band): 2019: Departure of Samuel Higgins

-On the 7 April 2019, the band announced the departure of Samuel Higgins via their Facebook page.
+On 7 April 2019, the band announced the departure of Samuel Higgins via their Facebook page.
 Higgins' last performance with the band was at the annual 2DaysProg+1 Festival in Veruno, Italy, in September 2018.

 Within the same post, the band announced that they would continue as a four-piece lineup with Joey Frevola taking on backing vocals.
-Responding to fan queries via comments, the band had also stated that all of Sam's parts had been recorded for their upcoming third studio album Celexa Dreams.
+Responding to fan queries via comments, the band had also stated that all of Higgins's parts had been recorded for their upcoming third studio album, Celexa Dreams.

-2020–Present: Signing to White Star Records and release of third studio album, Celexa Dreams
+2020–Present: Signing to White Star Records and release of Celexa Dreams and Mannequin

-On the 13 March 2020, the band announced their signing to White Star Records, a label run by musician and record producer John Mitchell and Magick Eye Records head Chris Hillman.
+On 13 March 2020, the band announced their signing to White Star Records, a label run by musician and record producer John Mitchell and Magick Eye Records head Chris Hillman.

-On signing to White Star Records, Kyros vocalist and keyboardist Shelby Logan Warne commented:“When we were introduced to White Star, we knew from the get-go that it would be a natural fit.
-John and Chris’ open-mindedness meant that they understood our desires to experiment and try out different styles, and that we would have a very clear-cut vision on how we wanted to go about executing our ideas.
+On signing to White Star Records, Warne commented:“When we were introduced to White Star, we knew from the get-go that it would be a natural fit.
+John and Chris’s open-mindedness meant that they understood our desires to experiment and try out different styles, and that we would have a very clear-cut vision on how we wanted to go about executing our ideas.
 The limits are ours to push.
 For all of us in Kyros, that’s incredibly important and motivating.
 This is a new chapter for Kyros, and one that will undoubtedly surprise a lot of people.
-I’m incredibly excited for what the future holds.”Mirroring Warne's enthusiasm, White Star Records’ Chris Hillman exclaimed:"We’ve been thoroughly pleased with the positive feedback we’ve had for the previous releases on our White Star Records label, but that also creates a pressure to ensure that future releases maintain a high standard.
+I’m incredibly excited for what the future holds.”Mirroring Warne's enthusiasm, Hillman exclaimed:"We’ve been thoroughly pleased with the positive feedback we’ve had for the previous releases on our White Star Records label, but that also creates a pressure to ensure that future releases maintain a high standard.
 That pressure is made a lot easier with bands like Kyros!
 When we heard early mixes of the band’s new album, we knew that the band would be a worthy addition to our White Star family of artists.
 Inventive and exciting and with great melodies too, the band have progressed impressively from their previous, well-received releases.
 We are looking forward to getting the finished tracks out there and looking forward to working with this fine band of exceptional musicians.”